-- Plans of the churchyard showing the approximate locations of the gravestones.
+- Two plans of the churchyard showing the approximate locations of the gravestones.
 These are shown below and date from 1981 when the monumental inscriptions were last recorded.
-Using your mouse to hover over a grave will show a photograph of the gravestone and give the names and year of burial where known.
-Larger images of the gravestones can be viewed on our photographic gallery of the tombstones.
+Images of the gravestones can be viewed on our photographic gallery of the tombstones.

 - A document containing details of the monumental inscriptions and corresponding burial record.
+Each entry has been assigned a number, which corresponds to the gravestone numbers shown on the plans below.
 The file is based on the 1981 survey; some corrections were made and additional information added in 2015.
-The document contains some names that do not appear on the plans below.

 For the most comprehensive information, please use this page and the pdf file of the monumental inscriptions in conjunction with the burial records which are available elsewhere (see below).

 The system of parish registration of baptisms, marriages and burials in England began in 1538.
 However, the order to keep the registers was largely ignored until a decree in 1597 which compelled the parish authorities to comply with the law.
 It was also decreed that transcribed copies of the registers should be sent annually to the bishop’s diocesan registry.
 These copies are known as Bishop Transcripts (BTs) and were required to be sent to the bishop within one month of Easter each year.
 They sometimes contain details not found in the parish records.

 For Meldreth, the earliest records for burials in Holy Trinity churchyard date from 1599.
 From then until 1676, only the Bishops Transcripts are available, with the church registers dating from 1677.
 These records, together with the baptism and marriage registers, have been transcribed by Cambridgeshire Family History Society (CFHS).
 They are available to purchase from CFHS or can be viewed on the subscription website, FindMyPast.

 The churchyard was officially closed in 1907, although the last burial took place there in 1950.